UFOs: Past, Present, and Future: Synopsis

 The film opens with Serling asking open-ended philosophical questions about the origin of humanity on Earth, juxtaposing evolution and religion with a variation on ancient astronauts.
 Serling steps in front of the camera, similar to his routine on The Twilight Zone, and suggests that just as humans look at the sky and question where we came from, so too might extraterrestrial beings.

 The story's first vignette takes place outside Lubbock, Texas, on November 2, 1967.
-Around 11:00 pm, two men driving in a pickup truck experience engine trouble and radio interference.
-As they begin to check the engine, a bright white disk-shaped object approaches and shines a bluish beam directly at them.
+Around 11:00 p.m., two men driving in a pickup truck experience engine trouble and radio interference.
+As they begin to check the engine, a bright white disc-shaped object approaches and shines a bluish beam directly at them.
 After a moment, it flies away.
-Once the object disappears, their truck starts right up, and the men leave to notify the police.
-Later, an Air Force investigation analyzes their story along with fifteen similar reports, and concludes that ball lightning phenomena is responsible.
+Once the object disappears, their truck begins to function again, and the men leave to notify the police.
+Later, an Air Force investigation analyzes their story along with fifteen similar reports, and concludes that the phenomenon of ball lightning is responsible.
 Serling warns that this may not be the only explanation.

 The next section, detailing historical records, opens with Meredith reading from the Book of Ezekiel 1:4-28, which seems to provide an account of creatures who came down from the sky in a ball of fire; each with four faces, four wings, and calf-like feet, then rose back into the sky.
-Serling describes other ancient religious texts from Greeks and Romans about "phantom chariots," and that during the reign of Charlemagne accounts of "tyrants of the air" concerned the ruler so greatly that anyone reporting such aerial objects was to be put to death.
-Other historical examples include sightings in Leon, Spain; and an incident 1887 aboard a ship called the S.S.
+Serling describes other ancient religious texts from the Greeks and Romans about "phantom chariots".
+He also mentions reports that during the reign of Charlemagne, accounts of "tyrants of the air" concerned the ruler so greatly that anyone reporting such aerial objects was to be put to death.
+Other historical examples include sightings in León, Spain, and an incident in 1887 aboard a ship called the S.S.
 Siberian.
-Starting in the late 1890s, sightings of a "flying cigar" were reported across the U.S., including Oakland, CA, and Denver, CO.
+Starting in the late 1890s, sightings of a "flying cigar" were reported across the U.S., including in Oakland, California, and Denver, Colorado.

 A young Jacques Vallée then attempts to dispel the notion that UFO sightings were limited to the United States.
 He describes a wave of sightings that occurred in the late 1940s and 1950s in Scandinavia, Mexico, the Soviet Union, China, and the western coast of Africa.
 In 1973, a team led by a Jean Balgou of the Astrophysical Institute flew in a Concorde jet packed with scientists.
-At high altitude in the midst of a total eclipse, he uses a stop motion camera to photograph the sun rising over the horizon, and captured a suspicious object.
-While NASA takes no official position on the existence of UFOS, several astronauts on the Gemini, Apollo and Skylab missions have come forward with their own unexplainable observations and photographs.
+At high altitude and in the midst of a total eclipse, he uses a stop-motion camera to photograph the sun rising over the horizon, and captures a suspicious object.
+While NASA takes no official position on the existence of UFOs, several astronauts on the Gemini, Apollo, and Skylab missions have come forward with their own anomalous observations and photographs.